Tattomoosa/mattotousa.dev/content/about/index.md

 ##### Chapter 1

 One day, I am told, I was born.
-I don't remember that very well though.
+I don't remember that but I'm inclined to believe that it did happen.
-Eventually I went to Ball State University for Audio Engineering and got a Bachelor's.
+Eventually I went to Ball State University.
+Initially I majored in Fine Art with a concentration in painting, but soon I switched to Telecommunications with a focus in Audio Engineering.

 ![Standing in the Alvord Desert](me.jpg)